-10.15 The existing range of shops and services in and around the Highgate crossroads needs to have a safe, secure and sustainable future.
+The existing range of shops and services in and around the Highgate crossroads needs to have a safe, secure and sustainable future.
 This healthy mix of services is a key part of the charm and appeal of living in Hawkhurst.

-10.16 The existing range of shops and services in Highgate are to be protected and enhanced.
+The existing range of shops and services in Highgate are to be protected and enhanced.
 As the historic heart of the village, this area has been identified by residents as an important commercial area both now and into the future.
 The neighbourhood plan supports continued investment in local retail and associated services in this location.

-10.17 As this area is well-connected to existing residential areas, it must provide high quality and convenient shops and services to a local catchment as well as to a wider catchment from further afield who will require car parking.
+As this area is well-connected to existing residential areas, it must provide high quality and convenient shops and services to a local catchment as well as to a wider catchment from further afield who will require car parking.

-10.18 The key community assets to be safeguarded are shown on the map on page 67.
+The key services to be protected are shown on the map on page 53.